lock3/wg21/p2258/paper.md

 There's not strict requirement for splice notation to be bracketed.
 The design in P2237 prefers brackets for its visual appeal, but we could easily choose to do this with a unary operator, replacing the suggested `[<x>]` notation with, say, `%x`.
+This is particularly attractive if we decide to go forward with a “reflexpr” operator that is also a unary operator (like `^` used mostly throughout this document).

-As above, without qualification any splice is an expression:
+As above, without qualification a splice is an expression:

 ```cpp
 template<meta::info v, // reflects a variable